Trajectory probability hypothesis density filter: Trajectory PHD filter

 It can be checked that if we perform marginalisation at time step $k$, see (\ref{eq:marginalisation_PHD}), and apply the (target) PHD prediction and update, we obtain the same result as if we apply the (trajectory) PHD prediction and update and then apply marginalisation.
-This is illustrated in Figure \ref{fig:Relation-marginalisation-prediction-update}.
 Consequently, the information regarding the set of targets at the current time step is the same for the PHD and TPHD filters.
 For example, the estimated cardinality of alive trajectories/targets is the same for both filters.